hartwigmedical/hmftools/sage/README.md

 # Somatic Alterations in Genome (SAGE)

 SAGE is a precise and highly sensitive somatic SNV, MNV and small INDEL caller.
-It has been optimised for 100x tumor / 40x normal coverage, but has a flexible set of parameters that can be adapted to lower depth inputs.
+It has been optimised for 100x tumor / 40x normal coverage, but has a flexible set of filters that can be adapted to lower depth coverage.

 Key features include:
   - 4 tiered (`HOTSPOT`,`PANEL`, `HIGH_CONFIDENCE`, `LOW_CONFIDENCE`) calling allows high sensitivity calling in regions of high prior likelihood including hotspots in low mappability regions such as HIST2H3C K28M